 Unfortunately, he has learning disabilities that limit his ability to do well on the LSAT.
 He's also got ADHD, anxiety disorder, OCD, and mild depression.
 When he applied for LSAT accommodations, he was granted 50% extra time on the LSAT.

-However, even with this extra time, he didn't do so hot on the LSAT the two times he's taken it.
+However, even with this extra time, he didn't do particularly well on the LSAT the two times he's taken it.
 Despite lots of studying, he scored only 150 on the December 2010 LSAT and 151 on the February 2012 LSAT.

-This likely resulted in Nathan's rejections from both Georgetown and Fordham.
-Nathan went to Brown for undergrad and both Brown and Harvard for grad school, so his parents must have been pretty disappointed.
-They probably expected him to achieve better than the median LSAT score and end up at a Top 14 law school.
+This likely resulted in Nathan's rejections from both Georgetown and Fordham Law Schools.
+Nathan went to Brown for undergrad and both Brown and Harvard for grad school, so its understandable that he'd expect to achieve better than the median LSAT score.

 A variety of psychologists, psychiatrists, specialists, etc. have evaluated him, and they all reached the conclusion that 50% extra time isn't enough - they say he needs double time.